rxliuli/site/packages/v5/src/data/privacy/webstore.md

 ---

-By using our Android Ping Tool application, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.
+By using our Chrome extension, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.

 Thank you for trusting us with your information.